-The 19FortyFive team back on October 1, 2022, went to the National Air and Space Museum to film some amazing new footage of aircraft such as the SR-71, NASA Space Shuttle Discovery, and the Bell X-1.
+The 19FortyFive crew recently went to the National Air and Space Museum to film amazing aircraft footage of the SR-71, NASA Space Shuttle Discovery, and the Bell X-1.
 You bet we didn’t forget about the F-86 Sabre.
 Check out our original video of the F-86 and the photos below.

 Meet the F-86